svndco/deckpilot/OSC_CONFIGURATION.md

 - Verify DeckPilot Companion module is installed and enabled
 - Check module OSC Listener Port is set to `8014`
 - Ensure module connection shows green status
-- Trigger a take in DeckPilot to send initial OSC message
+- Wait 10 seconds for auto-broadcast (or add a recorder to trigger immediate broadcast)
 - Check Companion logs for messages at `/deckpilot/{recorder_name}`

 **Wrong variable names**